umutcanc7/DSA210-PROJECT-/README.md

 ---

 ### DATA SOURCE
-I will collect step count data from my mobile phone's health app and gather matchday information using Transfermarkt.
+I will collect step count data from my mobile phone's health app and gather matchday information using the website Transfermarkt.